 Economic Policy | Economics | Public Affairs, Public Policy and Public Administration | Public Policy

-Two public data sets on multifamily mortgage originations are used to resolve the $15 billion discrepancy between the published estimates of the size of the multifamily lending market covered by commercial banks.
-The data are from the Survey of Mortgage Lending Activity and the Home Mortgage Disclosure Act.
-The analyses show the primary sources of the differences in the estimates are differences in the populations covered, nonreporting biases, and the methods used to expand the reported values to aggregate values.
-The 1993 multifamily mortgage originations volume by commercial banks is estimated to be about $7-8 billion.
+The three publicly available data sets on multifamily mortgage originations are examined and compared in an attempt to resolve the more than $20 billion discrepancy between the published estimates of the size of the conventional conforming multifamily lending market.
+The data are from the Survey of Mortgage Lending Activity, the Home Mortgage Disclosure Act data, and the 1991 Residential Finance Survey.
+The analyses show that all three data sets have substantial weaknesses, and that the primary source of the differences in estimates is due to differences in the populations covered.
+The 1993 multifamily mortgage originations volume is estimated to be about $30 billion.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 International License.